amgookool/LAB2/README.md

 - The process that is preempted is added to the end of the queue.

+It is seen that the round robin scheduling, the "led_on" task had the largest percentage of utilization and absolute execution time.
+The utilization percentage and absolute execution time of the "led_off" task was slightly less than than "led_on" task where the difference can be considered negligible.
+The "status_message" task utilization percentage was less than 1% while the "Tmr Svc" task had a percentage utilization of 12%.
+This was not expected since the "status_message" task was expected to utilize a higher percentage of the system utilization.
+The comparable utilization and execution time for the "led_off" and "led_on" was expected due to the nature of Round-Robin scheduling (tasks are given a time slice and are executed in a cyclic manner).
+Jitter cannot be discussed as there was no defined expected output for the scheduling and the outputs were the same when the program is executed multiple times.
+Based on the absolute time, all tasks meet their deadlines as all tasks successfully executed.
+Since task priority is equal for all tasks, there is no priority inversion and all tasks in the ready queue are executed provided that they are waiting to be executed.

-The priority for the 3 task functions (led_on, led_off, status_message) was given the same priority of 5.
-When reviewing the runtime statistics of the program, both the led_off and led_on task had similar absolute and percentage time with negligible difference.
-The status_message task had significantly less absolute time and percentage time than both the led_off and led_on task.
-Additionally, when reviewing the output of the we can trace back the order of which function is executed sequentially.
+When reviewing the output of the we can trace back the order of which function is executed sequentially.
 The pattern of the output is as follows:

 led_on -> status_message -> led_off -> status_message -> led_on -> led_off -> repeat

-This is expected since the led_on and led_off task are sharing a resource (GPIO2) while the status_message task only checks the state of the pin.
+It is seen that the "led_on" task is executed first then followed by the "status_message" task.
+This was not expected since the "led_off" task was called after the "led_on" task in the "app_main" function.
+This behavior can be attributed to the active wait function used where both "led_on" and "led_off" tasks has to wait for the mutex to be released.
+This is shown since the "led_off" task is only executed called after the "status_message".

 ## Priority Inheritance